JaCraig/FileCurator/README.md

 * VCF (vCard files)
 * Word (DOCX files only)
 * XML
-* And of course TXT files...

-There are also a few items that are not .Net Core/.Net Standard supported in the FileCurator.Windows package:

 * PDF
 * MSG files
-* RTF
+* And of course TXT files

-Once a .Net Standard library is available to parse these items that is open sourced (and without a funky license), these will be moved into the main library.
-Anyway, in order to parse a file you would do the following:
+In order to parse a file you would do the following:

     var MyFile = new FileInfo("~/MyFile.txt").Parse();